bluebanquise/bluebanquise/README.md

   * Ubuntu 18.04
   * OpenSuse Leap 15.1

-Debian 9 and 10 are dropped for now because we had too much issues with the netboot part.
+Debian is dropped for now because we had too much issues with the netboot part (modules conflicts).

 Ansible >= 2.8.2 is mandatory for BlueBanquise to run properly.

 **[OpenHPC](https://openhpc.community/downloads/)** scientific packages and OpenHPC slurm job scheduler are compatible with the stack.

 BlueBanquise is part of the **Algoric** Project from the [**Fabrique du Loch**](https://www.lafabriqueduloch.org/fr/accueil/) FabLab.